jordanmor/twitter-gifs/README.md

   "callback_root_url": "https://name-of-your-heroku-app.herokuapp.com/"
 }
 ```
-5. Do to your Twitter developer account and create an app for the production phase of this project.
+5. Go to your Twitter developer account and create an app for the production phase of this project.

 6. In the App details section of your Twitter Developer App, (for production), make sure the **callback URL** is set to `https://name-of-your-heroku-app.herokuapp.com/api/auth/twitter/return` and that your permissions are set to **read and write**.
 ---